A: Yes. We will have a schedule of available time slots you can choose from.

 A: Savvy readers are grouped by ability rather than by age or school grade level.
 If your child is ready to learn at a first grade reading level, select first grade.

 A: Savvy Reading groups are leveled by skills typically taught in a specific grade, but our readers are grouped by ability rather than age or school grade level.
-You can assess your reader’s level by using our At-Home Assessment, accessible via your account dashboard.
-Once your child is enrolled into a Savvy Reading group, we will provide additional support to be sure it is the right fit.
+We have a placement assessment that you can work through with your child that helps us find the right level.
+Once that is completed, we look for confirmation from you that the level sounds right based on your experience with your child.
+Once your child is enrolled into a Savvy Reading group at the right level, we will provide additional support to be sure it is the right fit.

 A: Yes!
 Our curriculum and each of our lessons are designed by well qualified, experienced teachers to align with Common Core State Standards.